How Quantum is Life?

 Does FQxI have a preferred philosophical or scientific agenda?

-No. We are equally interested in all relevant and interesting essays within the FQxI purview.
+No. We are equally interested in all relevant and interesting essays within the purview of this FQxI Competition.

 Yes, entries will be welcomed from any country.
 However, they must be written in English.